 TIP: Layering the berries into the pan ensures they stay whole.
 Adding them to the batter and stirring them in can cause raspberries to fall apart, especially if they’re very soft and ripe.
 However, you can add them to the batter and mix them in if they’re firm.

-Add the remaining batter, smooth out the top and bake for 30 minutes.
+Add the remaining batter, smooth out the top and bake for 30 minutes or until a toothpick inserted into the center of the cake comes out clean.

 Let cool, remove from the pan and drizzle with glaze.